 On initial installation your reading time should be showing where the_content is called in your template.
 If it is not, navigate to the Reading Time WP settings menu in the WP Dashboard Settings menu and make sure the “Insert Reading Time before content” option is checked.

-- But I want to insert reading time wherever I want.
+But I want more individual control to insert reading time only on specific posts.
 How can I do that?

 Easy, turn off the “Insert Reading Time before content” option form the Reading Time settings within your WP Dashboard’s settings.
 Then use the Reading Time WP shortcode [rt_reading_time label=”Reading Time:” postfix=”minutes”].
 Best of all the label and postfix parameters are optional.